 Ukrainian Unity Day

-On January 22nd in the Ukraine, people celebrate a holiday known as National Unity Day or Ukrainian Unity Day.
-This day commemorates the day in 1919 when the Unification Act was signed by the Ukrainian People’s Republic and the West Ukrainian People’s Republic.
-This was done on January 22, 1919, at Saint Sophia Square in Kyiv.
+On January 22nd in Ukraine, people celebrate a holiday known as National Unity Day or Ukrainian Unity Day.
+This day commemorates the signing of the Unification Act by the Ukrainian People’s Republic and the West Ukrainian People’s Republic on January 22, 1919, at Saint Sophia Square in Kyiv.

-Although this day is a state holiday, it isn’t a public holiday and as such, businesses have normal operating hours.
+Although this day is a state holiday, it is not a public holiday, and as such, businesses have normal operating hours.
 This is a day when people come together to express unity, attend concerts or other festivities, or take part in demonstrations and/or political protests.

 The day’s strong symbolism, however, allowed it to be used for this holiday—a holiday that falls on the date the Unification Act was signed by both sides.